isc-projects/stork/doc/user/install.rst

 command-line parameters, or the Prometheus export can be disabled altogether.
 For details, see the Stork agent manual page at :ref:`man-stork-agent`.

-The Stork server can also be optionally integrated, but Prometheus support for it is disabled by default.
+The Stork server can also be integrated, but Prometheus support for it is disabled by default.
 To enable it, run the server with the ``-m`` or ``--metrics`` flag or set the ``STORK_SERVER_ENABLE_METRICS`` environment variable.
 Next, update the ``prometheus.yml`` file: